 UCAS CODE W211 Our Ba (Hons) Graphic Design degree is different from many others; we are in a commercial world that requires creatives to work on a variety of digital and traditional platforms for print and screen.
 Therefore, we provide a fully integrated multi-disciplinary approach with a view to developing the next generation of creative directors and designers.
 BA (Hons) Graphic Design Programme Specification 2019-2020 Thinking of applying?
-Find out more about our fees&housing.
+Book your place on anopen day!
+Or find out more about our fees&housing.

 This degree is intended to provide you with the practical, technical and professional skills needed to produce graphics for traditional, experimental and commercial print based media as well as screen based, digital animation and motion graphics.
 Our graphics programme emphasises mixed-media experimental work as well as real-world creative problem solving.
 Through live briefs students will develop industry relevant digital and analogue skills.
 If you are interested in the graphic design of branding, advertising, communication, typography and digital artwork this course is for you.
 As well as offering a conceptual approach to design through mixed-media, analogue and digital technology we offer areas of specialties.
 For example: • Typography • Printmaking (letterpress, risograph & screen printing) • Motion graphics • Editorial design • Branding • Advertising • Packaging • Image-making & illustration • Social media platforms & website design What to expect when you join us Through this course you will have access to a wide range of industry standard equipment and software including a dedicated print studio.
 You will be allocated a design space in a large graphic design studio and have access to your own personal iMac throughout your three years of study.
 You will be working in a creative community surrounded by fellow designers, programmers, creatives, artists and illustrators.
 Engaging in regular workshops, technical demonstrations and critiques with tutors.
 During the degree, you will be encouraged to submit to national and international competitions, such as Design & Art Direction (D&AD) and Young Creative Network (YCN) Regular live projects and guest speakers form industry will enhance your portfolio and learning.
 Collaborative projects and placement opportunities are encouraged during your study to establish yourself as an emerging designer within this growing and fast paced industry.
 You will have the opportunity to develop and incorporate other areas in to graphic design such as photography, digital media and print-making.
 Once you have developed your base knowledge within graphic design, you will build your own design direction as you begin to specialise in your chosen field.
 Your final year is more industry-focused as you begin independent and self-directed projects, developing your individual voice as a designer.
 Graduate Destinations Our alumni are working all over the world creative areas for companies including: • Brainbox Studios • Eighty8 Design • Allgood • Bryan James Design • Curios 12 • Good Fridays Creativity Agency • Emap International Limited • Epiphany Studio • Visualsoft • BCG Ventures